alpha-dragon-org/.github/profile/ReadMe.md

 The initial release is divided into four prototype modules that analyze aspects of the MEV activity and holder distributions of a token.
 These modules are **Bundles, Snipers, Clusters, and Fundamental Security**.
 Future modules can analyze other types of MEV, other aspects of a holder distribution, or explore any other token data that a developer can imagine, sourcing intelligence from on- or off-chain.

 Please consider contributing to the project by building one of the four bounties pinned below.
-We are taking new module proposals via the Discussions tab of this repo (for now!).
+We are also taking new module proposals via the Discussions tab below.

 👇🏼
 ### [Discussions](https://github.com/orgs/alpha-dragon-org/discussions)